Harvin-Raj/Titanic/README.md

 # Titanic

-Predicting how amny passengers survived in Titanic ship incident.
+Predicting how many passengers survived in Titanic ship incident.